mdingena/breakers-guild/_coverpage.md

 ![Breakers Guild](_media/logo.png)

-The **Breakers Guild** is an organisation of professional ship-breakers headquartered in Spider in the Cathcart system.
+The **Breakers Guild** is an organisation of professional ship-breakers headquartered in the Cathcart system.

 > **Are you interested in salvaging?
 Enroll today!**